Reading time: 8 minutes

 Love bombing is a sweetly descriptive term — sounds like being finally discovered and bombed with soft and gentle gestures of love.

-True Meaning of Love Bombing
+Love Bombing Meaning

-Love bombing is a type of relationship manipulation in which a person lavishes excessive compliments, attention, presents, and sweet words on their targeted mate, to seduce them and later control them.
+Love bombing is when a person lavishes excessive compliments, attention, presents, and sweet words on their targeted mate, to seduce them into a relationship, and later control them.
 It is usually carried out by an expert manipulator, like a narcissist.

 Love bombers are blatant liars who freely use flattery and gaslighting to entice and control their lovers and partners.